 Identity theft occurs when someone uses, creates or attempts to use the identifying information of a business without authority.
 This is often done to obtain tax benefits or refundable business credits.
 Business identity theft can occur through the misuse or theft of key business credentials or identifiers or via the falsification or manipulation of business records.

 Once a cyber criminal has taken over the identity of a business, the fraudster can use this information to defraud suppliers and creditors, financial institutions, customers and clients, and even the U.S. government.
 While identity theft is often associated with consumer theft, businesses too can experience these cyberattacks.
 Businesses are now being targeted due to their larger bank balances, simple account opening capabilities, higher credit limits and larger purchases made without scrutiny.
 If identity theft occurs, a business may be found liable for late payments, federal and state tax disputes, negative credit reports and a tarnished business reputation.

 Reach Out To An Experienced Business Insurance Agency

 Businesses use computer systems every day to send and receive electronic data like tax records, sales projections and other critical information.
 When this sensitive data is stolen or exposed by cyber criminals, businesses become liable for the potentially costly outcome.

 Cyber liability insurance is an effective way to protect businesses from the financial losses that could result from data breaches and other cyber security events.
 A cyber liability insurance policy typically includes both first-party and third-party coverage.
-To learn more about common cyber liability issues or to acquire a cyber liability insurance policy, speak to the insurance experts at Pro Insurance Group by calling 833.619.0770 or by requesting a quote online.
+To learn more about common cyber liability issues or to acquire a cyber liability insurance policy, speak to the business insurance professionals at Pro Insurance Group by calling 833.619.0770 or by requesting a quote online.